 As an alumnus of Rutgers University (Ph.D., in Microbiology, l960) and presently residing in Westfield, NJ, I encountered a situation which could be of considerable interest to the New Jersey agriculture in general and Rutgers University in particular.

 I have a patentable proposal that is realistic and rewarding.
 It deals with a common problem in suburban horticulture: that some of the most popular decorative trees become with time a bothersome nuisance.
 Such is the case with the so called gumball trees, which produce fruiting bodies lasting over a good portion of the vegetation season.
-Not only are these bodies long lasting (do not readily decay), but also do not fall to the ground at the same time rendering collection time consuming and damaging to lawns.
-In addition, these ping-pong sized bodies (gumballs) are an actual physical hazard, when stepped onto them.

 There is a period during gumball formation which is particularly sensitive to outside interference.
 We have established that the simple expedient of inserting a copper nail (or a piece of copper tubing with an ordinary nail) before the actual start of vegetation suffices to achieve the desired inhibitory effect on gumball formation.
 To assure prevention of lasting damage to the tree, copper inserts should be removed at the time of gumball maturation in control (untreated) trees.